-The mass balance model allows the mixing of material verified as compliant with the Sustainability Framework with other materials.
+The mass balance model allows mixing material verified as compliant with the Sustainability Framework with other materials.
 The volumes of compliant inputs sourced by the first supply chain entity applying the mass balance model will be translated into credits of an equivalent amount, which will then travel down the supply chain.

-The mass balance model for multi-components products allows the following inputs for components which are claimed in output products:
+The mass balance model for multi-component products allows the following inputs for components which are claimed in output products:

-- Input material verified as compliant to the Sustainability Framework (claimed from a segregation model or through due diligence) - Input material with a Sustainability Framework claim from a mass balance model (applied by a previous supply chain entity) - Input material without any Sustainability Framework claim and not assessed as compliant with due diligence.
+- Input material with a Sustainability Framework claim from either a segregation or mass balance model (applied by a previous supply chain entity), - Input material verified by the Organisation through a due diligence process following the Preferred by Nature Due Diligence Standard (Standard SP-03 - "Supplier Management and Due Diligence Requirements") to verify its full compliance with the Sustainability Framework before receiving the product, - Input material without any Sustainability Framework claim and not assessed as compliant with due diligence.